-Regional Annual Forage Variety Trials
+Regional Silage Variety Trials

 The Annual Forage Trials (AFTs) began at LARA in 2008 with the purpose of comparing annual silage crops for whole-plant production when considering both yield and quality.
 Funding was obtained from the Alberta Beef Producers and the Ag and Food Council.
 The trial was seeded in four blocks of plots (barley, oats, triticale and alternatives) in three locations (Fort Kent, St. Paul and Lac La Biche).